Economic Freedom Fighters: Recent actions and activities

-On 6 August 2015, the EFF announced that it has secured a Constitutional Court case for its "#PayBackTheMoney" campaign against Jacob Zuma.
+On 6 August 2015, the EFF announced it had secured a Constitutional Court case for its "#PayBackTheMoney" campaign against Jacob Zuma.
 The case was heard on 9 February 2016.
-The judgement was released by Chief Justice Mogoeng Mogoeng and stated that the then-President had violated the Constitution of South Africa, along with the Speaker of the National Assembly Baleka Mbete.
-The President was given 60 days to fulfill the requirements of the Public Protector Thuli Madonsela.
+Chief Justice Mogoeng Mogoeng found that Zuma had violated the Constitution of South Africa, along with the Speaker of the National Assembly Baleka Mbete.
+Zuma was given 60 days to fulfill the requirements of the Public Protector Thuli Madonsela.

 On 27 February 2018, the EFF tabled a motion in the National Assembly to amend the Constitution so as to allow for the expropriation of land without compensation.
-The motion, brought by the EFF leader Julius Malema, was adopted with a vote of 241 in support, and 83 against.
-The only parties who did not support the motion were the Democratic Alliance, Freedom Front Plus, Congress of the People and the ACDP.
+The motion, brought by Malema, was adopted with a vote of 241 in support and 83 against.
+The only parties to oppose it were the Democratic Alliance, Freedom Front Plus, Congress of the People and the ACDP.
 Land expropriation is one of the EFF's seven cardinal pillars.

-In 2018, the party's student wing, the EFF Student Command came in first at several Student Representative Council elections, defeating the African National Congress (ANC)-aligned South African Students Congress (SASCO) at the Durban University of Technology, the University of Zululand and Mangosuthu University of Technology.
-They also won in Cape Town, the District Six, Mowbray and Bellville Cape Peninsula University of Technology (CPUT) campuses with landslide victories.
-They also won the University of Cape Town.
-Peter Keetse, president of the EFFSC, said the win was a warning shot for what was going to happen in 2019 national general elections.
+In 2018, the party's student wing, the EFF Student Command, came in first at several Student Representative Council elections, defeating the African National Congress (ANC)-aligned South African Students Congress (SASCO) at the Durban University of Technology, the University of Zululand and Mangosuthu University of Technology.
+It also won in Cape Town, the District Six, Mowbray and Bellville Cape Peninsula University of Technology (CPUT) campuses with landslide victories.
+It also won the University of Cape Town.
+Peter Keetse, president of the EFFSC, said the win was a warning for what would happen in the 2019 national general elections.
 He said the youth were the influencers of the future: "this is an indication of what is to follow".

-In March 2023, the party attempted to organise a national shutdown in protest of loadshedding and calling for South African President Cyril Ramaphosa to step down.
+In March 2023, the party attempted to organise a national shutdown in protest of loadshedding and called for South African President Cyril Ramaphosa to step down.
 The shutdown was widely reported as ineffective and involved a number of instances of fake news spread by party supporters.

 In June 2024, the EFF refused to join the ANC-led Government of National Unity (GNU), because of the Democratic Alliance (DA) and Freedom Front Plus (FF+) participation in the coalition.

-In August 2024, EFF deputy president Floyd Shivambu left the party and joined former president Jacob Zuma’s uMkhonto weSizwe (MK) party.
+In August 2024, EFF deputy president Floyd Shivambu left the party and joined former president Jacob Zuma's uMkhonto weSizwe (MK) party.